ActiveBrainAtlas2/preprocessing-pipeline/docs/sphinx/source/modules/pipeline.controller.rst

 SQL Controllers
 ---------------

-This documentation covers classes and methods used to interface with the database.
-It accesss the database models and exposes create, retrieve, update and delete methods available to the programmer.
+Classes and methods used to interface with the database.
+It accesss the database models and exposes create, retrieve, update and delete methods to the programmer.

 .. toctree::
    :titlesonly: